-The best single measure of a child's reading proficiency in the elementary grades is oral reading fluency (ORF).
-ORF has been shown to be a powerful predictor of overall reading competence and comprehension.1
+One important measure of a child's reading proficiency in the primary grades is oral reading fluency (ORF).
+ORF has been shown to be a powerful predictor of overall reading proficiency and comprehension.1

 The numbers shown represent the regions of Egypt that participated in the study.
 See map of study regions.